Orthopedic plate

-An orthopedic plate is a form of internal fixation used in orthopaedic surgery to hold fractures in place to allow bone healing and to reduce the possibility of nonunion.
+An orthopedic plate is a form of internal fixation used in orthopedic surgery to hold fractures in place to allow bone healing and to reduce the possibility of nonunion.
 Most modern plates include bone screws to help the orthopedic plate stay in place.

 Historic overview

 Prior to the invention of the orthopedic plate, metal wiring was used to solve the issue of bone fractures until about 1850.
-It was debated when the first use of this technique was actually made.
-Supposedly, the first use of this metal wiring was by the ancient Greeks.
-The first recorded use of metal wiring was in 1755 in a French journal.
-It was not until 1870, a Frenchman by the name of Laurent Berenger-Feraud began writing a book on internal fixation and bone fractures called "Traité de l'immobilisation directe des fragments osseux dans les fractures" (a book on direct immobilization of bone fragments of fractures).
-All the information proved to be beneficial in medical procedures, however one thing lacked, the antiseptic treatments needed to properly administer these techniques.
-Joseph Lister, a British assistant surgeon who in 1877 tried his techniques on a patient and showed huge success.
+It is debated when the first use of this technique was actually made; some attribute it to the ancient Greeks.
+Its first recorded use, however, was in 1755 in a French journal.
+Not until 1870 did a Frenchman, Laurent Berenger-Feraud, write a book on internal fixation and bone fractures called "Traité de l'immobilisation directe des fragments osseux dans les fractures" (A book on direct immobilization of bone fragments of fractures).

+However, one thing lacked, the antiseptic treatments needed to properly administer these techniques.
+Joseph Lister, a British assistant surgeon, in 1877 tried his techniques on a patient and showed huge success.
 Carl Hausmann is credited with making the first successful plate using both nickel sheets and screws and creating a method of removal without reopening the wound site in 1886.
 The years following focused on better surgical techniques and experimentation with other materials.
-Metals were the most common material for orthopedic plates, until cytotoxic tests were used to determine biocompatibility of metals put into the patients body post operation.
+Metals were the most common material for orthopedic plates until cytotoxic tests were used to determine biocompatibility of metals put into the patient's body postoperatively.

-Modern orthopedic plating did not start until the 1950s where Maurice Muller formed AO/ASIF (Association for the study of internal fixation) along with other surgeons to better improve plating techniques.
+Modern orthopedic plating did not start until the 1950s, when Maurice Muller and other surgeons formed AO/ASIF (Association for the Study of Internal Fixation) to improve plating techniques.
 The purpose of the AO were to better understand bone repair, fracture formation and surgical techniques to gain better results in medical applications.